 In our first issue of Women to Watch, we spotlight Emily Bishop – a litigation attorney in MGC’s Richmond office.

-Born in Christiansburg, Virginia, Emily Bishop is the daughter of two former police officers who openly encouraged her to not follow in their footsteps.
+Born in Christiansburg, Virginia, Emily Bishop is the daughter of two former police officers who openly encouraged her to not follow suit.
 “I wanted to go into law enforcement and eventually work in forensics,” she says.
 A graduate of the University of Richmond T.C.
 Williams School of Law, Virginia Commonwealth University and Virginia Polytechnic Institute & State University, Emily has a resume packed with accolades, professional associations, three degrees and over a decade of legal experience.
 One would say, she was made for this field.
 “While I don’t recall one specific moment when I made the decision to become a lawyer, I do recall always being completely stunned at the point in Matlock when he’d have that ‘ah-ha’ moment and drop the hammer.”

 Emily attributes her accomplishments to three personal qualities: “Self-awareness, wit and a willingness to be a little uncomfortable at times.”